arsen-a/antigensky/README.md

 3. Follow the prompts.

-4. PNG image should be generated inside the root directory:
+4. PNG image should be generated inside the `results` directory:
 `NALAZ_{first name}_{last name}.png`